Strange quark as a probe for new physics in the Higgs sector: Higgs to strange analysis

 As observed yields are unavailable, ``Asimov''~\cite{Asimov} data is assumed.
 The Python package \texttt{pyhf}~\cite{pyhf, pyhf_joss} is used to set the limits.
 Assuming the measurements performed by ILD are limited by the availability of data statistics, have well-constrained experimental systematics, and have excellent MC statistics, the background uncertainty is taken as the Poisson counting uncertainty for expected background yield in each bin, $\sigma_{b,i} = \sqrt{b_i}/b_i \,\forall\, i = 1,\ldots,N$.

-Signal regions are built by requiring $0.5\times(\textrm{score}^{j_0}_s + \textrm{score}^{j_1}_s)$ to be greater than some threshold -- these thresholds are chosen such that the best (i.e., strongest) 95\% \CLs upper limits~\cite{CLs} are obtained for the $\Zinv$ and $\Zll$ channels independently.
-Scans on the choice of threshold are shown in Fig.~\ref{fig:limit_scan}, which is found by eye to be 0.4 for both the $\Zinv$ and $\Zll$ channels.
+Signal regions are built by requiring the discriminants to be greater than some threshold -- these thresholds are chosen such that the best (i.e., strongest) 95\% \CLs upper limits~\cite{CLs} are obtained for the $\Zinv$ and $\Zll$ channels independently.
+Scans on the choice of threshold are shown in Fig.~\ref{fig:limit_scan}, which is found by eye to be 0.35 for both the $\Zinv$ and $\Zll$ channels.
 The choice of threshold is a trade-off between reducing the background while retaining signal and the finiteness of MC statistics.
-The resulting limit plots for $\kappa_s$ for these particular thresholds are shown in Fig.~\ref{fig:limits}, including both the single-channel and combined results.\footnote{The single-channel analyses are both ``cut-and-count'' analyses, as each uses flat cuts to generate a single signal region bin.
+The yields in the signal regions for these particular thresholds are shown in Fig.~\ref{fig:fit_inputs} and the resulting limit plots for $\kappa_s$ are shown in Fig.~\ref{fig:limits}, including both the single-channel and combined results.\footnote{The single-channel analyses are both ``cut-and-count'' analyses, as each uses flat cuts to generate a single signal region bin.
 Accordingly, each channel fits Eq.~\ref{eqn:likelihood} with $N=1$.
 The combined fit utilises both of these bins, and therefore fits Eq.~\ref{eqn:likelihood} with $N=2$.
 In the future, the fit may be performed using the shape of the \Hss discriminant, enhancing the sensitivity.}

-From Fig.~\ref{fig:limits}, the 95\% upper confidence bound on $\kappa_s$ is found to be 8.21 for the \Zinv channel and 7.93 for the \Zll channel, leading to a combined limit of 6.74.
+From Fig.~\ref{fig:limits}, the 95\% upper confidence bound on $\kappa_s$ is found to be 8.07 for the \Zinv channel and 9.09 for the \Zll channel, leading to a combined limit of 7.14.
 This number is comparable to what has been estimated for the ILC (all data, \sqrts = \unit[250]{GeV} as well as \sqrts = \unit[500]{GeV}) from other studies~\cite{FutureHiggs} using indirect measurements, $\kappa_s < 7.5$ at the 95\% confidence level (CL).
-However, the study here includes only two measurement channels and approximately 50\% of the expected dataset for ILD.
+However, the study here includes only two measurement channels and approximately 50\% of the expected dataset for ILD at \unit[250]{GeV}.
 The limits are therefore expected to improve even more.

 \FloatBarrier